tfh0007/Mario-With-A-Gun/README.md

 # About This Project
-- A simple game that is a reimagining of the 1985 Super Mario Bros.
-- The game incorporates guns and takes place in a nuclear apocalyptic setting.
-Was a project submitted for a hackathon competition.
+- Was a project submitted for a hackathon competition.
 - Created with a group in Python using Pygame

 ## What was Learned